vulchivijay/react-audio-video-record-app/README.md

 ## Features
 1. No third party libraries used for record the audio.
 Consumes browser default MEDIASTREAM API's.
-2. Recorded audio files cannot be stored in Firebase storage when user not signned in with google email.
+2. Recorded audio files cannot be stored in Firebase storage when user not signed in with google email.
+3. Recorded audio files removed when user not signed in and tries to refresh the page.
-3. Firebase auth implemented for user sign in and sign out the application.
+4. Firebase auth implemented for user sign in and sign out the application.
-4. When signned in user clicks audio save button, his/her audio record file will be stored in Firebase storage.
+5. When signed in user clicks audio save button, his/her audio record file will be stored in Firebase storage.
-5. Local/Firebase storage audio files listed in right side panel.
-For signned in users audio files filtered based on stored date and time.
+6. Local/Firebase storage audio files listed in right side panel.
+For signed in users audio files filtered based on stored date and time.

 ![image](https://github.com/vulchivijay/voice-recorder-with-reactjs/blob/main/public/screenshot/desktop.jpg)